guido57/autochromium/README.md

    - Jessie "2016-11-25-raspbian-jessie.img"
 3. (Optional, if you don't have screen, keyboard and mouse) Prepare the SD you just created for headless operations following these instructions. [
 Raspbian Stretch Headless Setup Procedure](https://www.raspberrypi.org/forums/viewtopic.php?t=191252)

+### Install Software

-4. Install the python selenium module with the command
+1. Install the python selenium module with the command
 ```
 pip3 selenium
 ```

-6. Get your chromium-browser version
+2. Get your chromium-browser version

 chromedriver serves as a bridge between chromium-browser and Selenium WebDriver.